 Note 5: The use of clamps for testing reinforced tapes is discouraged because the strength of reinforced tapes requires excessive clamping pressure which can cause crushing of the reinforcing filaments.
 When this occurs, the tape usually breaks at the jaw edge which can result in lower breaking values.
 Hence the use of cylinders described in 5.1.3 is recommended for reinforced tapes.

 5.1.3 Cylinders, in place of clamps for testing reinforced tapes.
-Each of two cylinders shall be approximately100 mm in diameter and approximately 38 mm wide held in the position ordinarily occupied by the clamps so that the tape, when applied to the cylinders and extended between them falls in the line of stress otherwise occupied by the specimens when clamps are used.
-See Fig. 1.
+Each of two cylinders shall be approximately100 mm in diameter and approximately 38 mm wide, held in the position ordinarily occupied by the clamps so that the tape, when applied to the cylinders and extended between them falls in the line of stress otherwise occupied by the specimens when clamps are used.
+See Fig. 2.

 5.1.4 Scale, approximately 22 mm in length divided into 2 mm increments attached to each cylinder.
 The zero point(origin) shall be at the point of tangency of the tape with the cylinder during test and the scale shall increase upward on the lower cylinder and downward on the upper cylinder.